 But while civil plaintiffs’ attorneys have been filing defamation cases for ages, “defamation law” as such has never really been a dedicated area of practice like bankruptcy, intellectual property, or criminal defense.
 In other words, traditionally, attorneys have not specialized or focused their practices in defamation.

 With the rise of the internet, the smartphone, and social media, that is beginning to change.
 Because today it is easier than ever before to harm a person’s reputation, a handful of law firms around the country are now practicing defamation law as a full-time, dedicated field of practice.
-Here at LATE NIGHT LAW, we are among the small handful of those pioneering firms.

 Just what does it mean to practice defamation law?
 It means that our primary concern is with your reputation.
 If someone is defaming you, we use legal means to put a stop to the defamation.
 The essential result we’re after in all of our cases is for you to sleep better at night, knowing that your reputation is no longer under attack.
-We also practice defamation defense—meaning that, if you are accused of defamation based on statements you made that are verifiably true, we want to defend you and vindicate your First Amendment rights.

 Then there is active litigation.
 This may involve a lawsuit for defamation, but in many defamation-adjacent scenarios there are other causes of action that may be more appropriate to pursue.
-At LATE NIGHT LAW, we have experience litigating cases under the First Amendment, whistleblower protection statutes, federal labor laws, civil rights laws, anti-discrimination statutes, as well as common law causes of action like tortious interference with contract, malicious abuse of process, and civil extortion.
+For example, we have experience litigating First Amendment claims, whistleblower protection claims, as well as claims brought under federal labor laws, civil rights laws, anti-discrimination statutes, as well as common law causes of action like tortious interference with contract, malicious abuse of process, and civil extortion; and cyberstalking scenarios are sometimes appropriate to bring to domestic violence court.

 If you have a defamation matter, or if your reputation is under attack, contact LATE NIGHT LAW to discuss your options with a defamation attorney, at (505) 225-2623.
 We are licensed in the state of Washington, and in New Mexico.